SylvainDe/DidYouMean-Python/README.md

 Once you have the code, it can be used in different ways :

- * hook on `sys.excepthook` : just `import didyoumean_hook` and you'll have the suggestions for any exception happening.
+ * hook on `sys.excepthook` : just call `didyoumean_enablehook` and you'll have the suggestions for any uncaught exception.

- * decorator : just `import didyoumean_decorator` and add the `@didyoumean` decorator before any function (the `main()` could be a good choice) and you'll have the suggestions for any exception happening through a call to that method.
+ * decorator : just add the `@didyoumean` decorator before any function (the `main()` could be a good choice) and you'll have the suggestions for any exception happening through a call to that method.

- * I should complete/fix this once it is actually installable because names will most probably change anyway.
+ * context manager.

+ * post mortem.

+Please refer to the examples to be added in the introduction.

 Implementation
 --------------